These are the best places to travel this summer

 If you’re under 18, you can now travel for free

 Washington Governor Jay Inslee signed the Move Ahead WA package, aimed at improving public transportation and infrastructure in Washington.
-One of the provisions in this legislation is free transit for youth 18 and under.
+One of the provisions in this legislation is free transit for individuals 18 and younger.
 This means that kids and teens (with a Youth Orca Card or middle school or high school student ID) can ride Seattle’s buses, trains, streetcar and water taxis for free until their 19th birthday.

 Beat traffic with Link light rail